jpype-project/jpype/doc/userguide.rst

 the import system.
 But this does not imply that JClass is the preferred mechanic for importing classes.
 The first argument can be a string or a Java class instance.
 There are two keyword arguments ``loader`` and ``initialize``.
-The loader can point to an alternative classloader which is handly when loading custom classes through mechanisms such as over the web.
-The ``initialize`` argument correspondes to loading a class without loading dependencies nor populationg static fields.
+The loader can point to an alternative ClassLoader which is handy when loading custom classes through mechanisms such as over the web.
+The ``initialize`` argument corresponds to loading a class without loading dependencies nor populate static fields.
 This option is likely not useful for ordinary users, but was provided calling forName was problematic due to `caller sensitive`_ issues.